Everything PR News

 For years, PR has struggled with measurement.
 Metrics like impressions, share of voice, and media placements rarely tied directly to business outcomes.

 If PR becomes a performance channel, what happens to relationships, intuition, and craft?
-The answer is not that they disappear.
-But they are no longer enough.
+My answer: they do not disappear.
+They are no longer enough.

 The New Skill Set for PR